How to ACE IB Chemistry HL?

 • Space out all the topics, and ensure you revisit past topics to reconsolidate the knowledge

-A mistake a lot of students make is targeting all the topics equally, rather than prioritizing weaker topics (equality vs. equity).
-Putting the same amount of time into a topic you are confident in and a topic you are struggling to pass does not make sense.
+A mistake a lot of students make is targeting all the topics equally, rather than prioritizing weaker topics.
+You should focus more on the topics you are not confident in, and then work your way towards your stronger topics.

-Both of them have videos on the whole of the IB Chem syllabus.
-But just because you watch the videos doesn’t mean you will become a chem whizz all of a sudden.
-You must effectively use these videos, and I will show you how to:
+Both of them have videos on the whole of the IB Chemistry syllabus.
+But just because you watch the videos doesn’t mean you will become a chemistry whizz all of a sudden.
+You must effectively use these videos:

-• Write notes in your own words as you watch the videos.
+1. Write notes in your own words as you watch the videos

 Writing down content is the best way to learn and memorize content.
 But writing them in your own words will ensure your brain is actively engaged with the content in the video and that you are not just going through the motions of writing